Birmingham Snow Hill railway station: Current through stop

 St Chads stop, alongside Snow Hill the replacement for the former terminus.

-As part of the extension, a new through Snow Hill stop at a different location opened outside the station and further west, on the existing viaduct near the Livery Street entrance.
+As part of the extension, a new through stop serving Snow Hill opened outside the station and further west, on the tram viaduct near the Livery Street entrance.
 Funding for this was confirmed in the October 2010 Comprehensive Spending Review.
 A new viaduct was built alongside the station as part of the Snowhill development to carry the tram lines into the city centre.
 This allows platform 4 to be returned to main line use in the future.

 The new Snow Hill through stop was opened on 2 June 2016, two days after the full opening of the city-centre extension to New Street.
 However, the necessary works to allow passenger access to the stop from the street or adjacent railway station had not at the time been completed, meaning passengers could only access the stop by a walkway alongside the tracks from the city centre.
 Stairs and a lift connecting the stop to the street below were completed in September 2017.

-In January 2017, the stop was renamed St Chads as the name Snow Hill was considered misleading for passengers using the mainline station due to the new stop's lack of direct interchange with the railway station, and the closer proximity of Bull Street stop.
-The stop is now advertised as an alternate interchange to the mainline station with Bull Street being the main interchange.
+In January 2017, the stop was renamed St Chads as the name Snow Hill was considered misleading for passengers using the mainline station due to the new stop's lack of direct interchange with the railway station, and the latter's closer proximity to the Bull Street stop.
+The stop is now advertised as an alternate interchange to the mainline station, with Bull Street being the main interchange.

 In December 2018 it was announced that a new entrance would be constructed at Snow Hill station, by opening up an arch in the railway viaduct.
-This will allow direct interchange between St Chads tram stop and the railway station.
-The work is due to begin in Summer 2019.
+This allows direct interchange between St Chads tram stop and the railway station.